ponyhunt3r/ingrid/README.md

 Things, that I didn't manage to finish in time, but should be there:

-- tests
+- Tests
-- proper error handling (showing alerts isn't very user friendly)
+- Proper error handling (showing alerts isn't very user-friendly)
-- the dates in date range should not allow to put end date before start date
+- The dates in date range should not allow the end date be earlier than start date
-- thre should be additional check if the identical date range has been already fetched in previous request
+- There should be additional check if the identical date range has been already fetched in previous request
-- proper state managment, so components could be easily divided into smaller parts without passing the props
+- Proper state managment, so components could be easily divided into smaller parts without passing the props
-- app is usable on mobile, but could look prettier
+- App is usable on mobile, but could look prettier